 And did you know you can use ginger to treat dandruff and hair loss?

 And be sure to read my post on Ginger As A Powerful Anti-Cancer Treatment.
+And if you suffer from migraines, check out this article from The Food Revolution about using ginger to get relief.

 p.s.
 Be sure to subscribe to Self-help Health so you don’t miss any future posts, and tell your friends to do the same.
 Also check out my website’s To Your Health page and Evolution Made Easier blog for more helpful health tips, tools and information.